MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Put in Envelope:**

-   - Inthis stage, iqama is prepare for courier transport to Employee work location.
+   - In this stage, Document Delivery process will start to Employee work location.

      - *In The action field is following to,*